msschwartz21/deltascope/docs/source/mp-transformation.rst

 Batch Processing: Transformation
 ==================================

+..
+TODO Written with too many assumptions and jargon

 :file:`mp-transformation.py` can be run from the command line after setting parameters in :file:`mp-transformation-config.json`.
 When you run the script, you only need to provide the path to the config file as an argument ::

 	$ python mp-transformation.py "C:\\path\\to\\mp-transformation-config.json"